 Designing and exporting your PDF for online viewing is a different task than designing one for print.
 For starters, with a printed catalog, you decide the dimensions and the way it is consumed.

-It's important to make sure that your output looks crisp and desirable across all devices and screen sizes while maintaining fast loading times.
+With your digital catalog, it's important to make sure that your output looks crisp and desirable across all devices and screen sizes, while maintaining fast loading times.

-Furthermore - when designing for online use, it's important to remember that your publication will be displayed on screens exclusively.
-This means there are some restrictions, regarding the format, different than those for printed publications.
+Furthermore, when designing for online use, it's important to remember that your publication will be displayed on screens, exclusively.
+This means there are some restrictions, regarding the format, different from those for printed publications:

 Your font choice should be limited to sans-serif types.

-If possible, embed all fonts in the PDF
+Embed all fonts in the PDF, when possible.

 Text should exist as selectable text (you should be able to highlight & copy the text on the PDF file), as opposed to an outline, or bitmap.

-Pages cropped to size, no visible cutting lines
+Pages should be cropped to size, with no visible cutting lines

-A4 size (210x297mm) pages or 210x280mm will yield good results across devices.
-A square format (f.ex.
-280x280mm) will utilize more screen space on desktop/laptop monitors but might not provide an equal experience on mobile devices in portrait mode.
+A4 size (210×297mm) pages or 210×280mm will yield good results across devices.
+A square format (e.g., 280×280mm) will utilize more screen space on desktop/laptop monitors but might not provide an equal experience on mobile devices in portrait mode.

 Example: If your page width is 1000 pixels, your height should be 1700 pixels.